jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

 ## Here's another exercise!

-A directory, bin/, has permissions 0777.
+A directory, bin/, has permissions 777.
 You wish to remove write permissions from group and others.
 How'd you do this?

 For this question, you need to supply two ways:

-1. Using Relative method
+1. Using symbolic notation
-2. Using Absolute method
+2. Using numeric notation

 Also, please note that in chmoding a whole directory, you should use the recursive flag.